Amazon's Echo Buds offer impressive value with a plethora of features

 You can ask her for music by song, artist or album.
 And you can specify which streaming service to pull from.
 Audiobooks, podcasts and radio stations are fair game.
 You can ask for the weather, jokes, fun facts and even scores.
 It's essentially the same as Alexa on any Echo or smart speaker.
 I like the ability to ask for smart home requests, like turning on smart plugs or lights as I'm approaching home on foot.

 Alexa can also be used to call or message contacts on your phone, in addition to messaging in the Alexa app.
 This was hit or miss, as you need to make sure your contacts are synced with the setup process.
-And while the microphones for chatting with Alexa or the on-device assistant work well, it's a crap shoot with calls.
-Wind can get in your way, and overall, most of them sound like you're talking in a wind tunnel.
+And while the microphones for chatting with Alexa or the on-device assistant work well, it's a crap shoot with calls, especially outdoors -- I was told on most of my calls that it sounded like I was talking in a wind tunnel.
 It's similar to the experience on other true wireless earbuds and in line with Sony's WF-1000XM3.

 The only other thing to remember is that any Alexa request is routed through your phone, so data rates might apply but it's nice to have Alexa in your ears for some experiences.